biinniit/oasis-task-manager-assessment/README.md

 ## Project setup

 **Backend:** The Spring framework is used for the backend REST API and it is built and tested with Java 21.
 If you need to modify this, change the Java version specified in the [POM file](/task-manager/pom.xml) before proceeding.
 You should run all database migrations before launching the API for the first time.

+**Frontend:** The UI application is built with Angular 19 and Node v20.18.0.

 #### Configure environment variables